 Far more of us dislike them because we haven’t been communicating and we fear the reviews will be awkward or even confrontational.

 Despite our misgivings, performance reviews are excellent opportunities to communicate openly and honestly with each team member about their performance.
 If we’ve already been communicating, the performance reviews are an easy confirmation of what we’ve been saying.
 If we haven’t been communicating, the reviews are an opportunity to fix it—to open the channels of communication, create understanding, offer guidance, provide encouragement, express appreciation, and help our team members reach their potential.

 Performance reviews are also useful as a basis for salary increases and promotions.
 And occasionally they serve as a warning for underperformers or set the stage for the termination of an uncooperative or inappropriate team member.

-Mike sets up his performance appraisals with a note or email.
+Our legendary manager, Mike Mitchell, sets up his performance reviews with a note or email.

 Scheduling Performance Appraisals

 Re: Performance Reviews

 It’s time again for our performance reviews.
 Please check your calendar and let me know when during the next two weeks you’re available.
 The meeting should take about 30 minutes, but we can spend more time if there’s something you’d like to discuss.

 I’ve attached a blank copy of the review form.
 If you’ll fill in your thoughts beforehand, it will make it easier for us to complete the final version together.